 Does this work in dry climates?
 In wet climates?

 What do you do in the winter?
-Does the litter freeze?
+Does the chicken bedding freeze?

 We continue doing deep litter in the winter, in fact it only gets better in the winter!
 The deep litter method is great for us in winter because it means we have to spend less time freezing our buns off while cleaning the coop.